Alien-Worlds/alienworlds-api/README.md

 ### Rebuild All Docker Containers Locally

-This command will build all the required dockent containers for all service locally.
+This command will build all docker containers (each service runs in a separated container) locally.
-_Hint: If you can login to the docker repository, it will attempt to download pre-compiled images as a cache mechanism (CI is using it, not require for local development.)_
+_Hint: Advanced use: [Use docker CLI to log in](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to `ghcr.io` to access remote cached versions of the containers for faster startup.
+This is optional for local development - used by the CI._

 `docker compose build`

 ## Download all Node Dependencies

 This must be run every time when `package.json` changes.
+It will download all node dependencies into the `node_modules` folder.

 `docker compose run api yarn`

 ## Build All Alien World Services

+Specific build command to initialize Alien World related configurations.

 `docker compose run api yarn build`

 #### Fetch ABIs

-This must be redone when the ABI changes
+This must be redone when the ABI changes.

 `docker compose run api yarn abis`

 #### Setup Mongo Indexes

+Only need to be run once, to set up the indexes in MongoDB.

 `docker compose run api yarn mongo-indexes`